Thames International College

-Thames International College, is an academic institution located at Surya Bikram Gyawali Mard, Old Baneswor, Kathmandu, Nepal offering a variety of undergraduate programs that leads to a degree from Tribhuvan University.
+Thames International College, is an academic institution located in Surya Bikram Gyawali Mard, Old Baneswor, Kathmandu, Nepal.
+The school offers a variety of undergraduate programs that leads to a degree from Tribhuvan University.

 Organization and administration

 Affiliations

-All the programs at Thames are affiliated to Tribhuvan University.
-Established in 1959, Tribhuvan University is the oldest University in Nepal.
+All the programs at Thames are affiliated with Tribhuvan University.
+Established in 1959, Tribhuvan University is the oldest university in Nepal.

 Partnerships

-Thames International College has signed an articulation agreement with Webster University, St. Louis, Missouri.
+Thames International College has signed an articulation agreement with Webster University in St. Louis, Missouri.